 Biography

-Ofunne Azinge is a Nigerian–British artist (b.
-1998, Nigeria) whose practice merges painting, photography, and image transfer to explore cultural identity and the politics of representation.
-Moving between more than eleven homes between Nigeria and the UK, she used photography to process a fragmented upbringing marked by shifting cultural contexts, grief, and belonging.
-Returning to painting, she developed a personalised image transfer technique that fuses both media, layering personal archives, community photographs, and contributions from her sitters into textured compositions that merge the personal with the collective.
+Ofunne Azinge is a Nigerian British artist whose practice merges painting, photography, and image transfer to explore cultural identity and the politics of representation.
+Moving between more than eleven homes between Nigeria and the UK, she first turned to photography as a way of processing a fragmented upbringing shaped by shifting cultural contexts, grief, and questions of belonging.
+Returning to painting, Azinge developed a personalised image transfer technique that fuses both media, layering personal archives, community photographs, and contributions from her sitters into richly textured compositions that collapse the boundaries between the personal and the collective.

-At the heart of Azinge’s work is her fascination with women.
-What began as a tribute to those who raised her has evolved into a broader documentation of Black women across London (and globally).
-Each sitter chooses how they wish to be seen, often contributing their own photographs, transforming each portrait into an act of collaboration and empowerment.
-Drawing on the visual language of photography, Azinge’s large-scale works depict women in poses traditionally reserved for masculine authority, subverting power dynamics and allowing her sitters to take up space on their own terms.
+At the core of Azinge's practice is a sustained focus on women.
+What began as a tribute to those who raised her has evolved into a broader documentation of Black women across London and beyond.
+Each sitter is invited to choose how they wish to be seen, often contributing their own photographs, transforming each portrait into an act of collaboration and empowerment.
+Drawing on the visual language of photography, Azinge's large-scale works depict women in poses historically reserved for masculine authority, subtly subverting power structures and allowing her subjects to occupy space on their own terms.

 Works